About the Transit Benefits Program

 Information also available in:

-The City of Somerville is launching four free public transit programs to make public transit more accessible in our community!
+The City of Somerville has provided a variety of free public transit programs to make public transit more accessible in our community!

-1. M7 Student Passes for all Somerville Public School students grades 7 to 12.
+- M7 Student Passes for all Somerville Public School students grades 7 to 12.
 All students received a M7 pass in September at school.
 No application needed.
 If you have any questions about your student pass, connect with the front office staff at your school.
+This program is ongoing.

-2. 500 monthly passes for low-income residents.
+- Monthly passes for low-income residents.
 Residents are eligible if they are enrolled in a partner program like SNAP, MassHealth, enrolled in Head Start, or make up to double the federal poverty line.
-Application information available in April 2023.
+This program was provided in collaboration with CAAS.
+New passes were issued until August, 2024.

-3. Monthly passes for SPS teachers and staff beginning in Winter 2023.
+- Monthly passes for SPS and City staff.
 Staff should reach out to their managers for more information.
+This program is ongoing.

-Check out the information below to learn more about the programs and how to apply if you are eligible.
+Check out the information below to learn more about the programs.

 If you need assistance in a language other than English, contact the SomerViva Office of Immigrant Affairs at somervillema.gov/contactSomerViva or call 311 (617-666-3311).